 HINT: start with whys?
 Why do you write?
 Why do people love our brand?
 Or why did I fail at marketing?

 Someone has published a blog post or article about a topic, and you think the content or teaching is false or wrong.
-Dust off your keyboards and crack your knuckles and write against the argument.
+Dust off your keyboards, crack your knuckles and write against the argument.

 This is effective because there is a great chance that your article will go viral if the one you disagree with is popular.